hypersoftdev/Shimmera/readme.md

 **License:**

-The Shimmra library is distributed under the MIT License.
+The Shimmera library is distributed under the MIT License.